sairis-ai/help-center/docs/Administration/AI-Management/Settings/large-language-models.md

 ## AI Models Overview

 Large Language Models (LLMs) are the foundation of AI capabilities in the platform.
-Different models offer varying capabilities, costs, and performance characteristics:
+Different models offer varying capabilities, costs, and performance characteristics.

+Before selecting or changing your Language Model you may wish to review the differences between the models.
+[Understanding Large Language Models](/Administration/AI-Management/Settings/llm)

 1. **Model Types**:
    - Foundation models (general-purpose)